leabittm/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Universit‰t Wien, Faculty of Mathematics
+- name: Universit√§t Wien, Faculty of Mathematics
   url: "https://mathematik.univie.ac.at"

 # Short bio (displayed in user profile at end of posts)
-bio: I have obtained my PhD from the UniversitÈ Paris Diderot in July 2019.
+bio: I have obtained my PhD from the Universit√© Paris Diderot in July 2019.
 I am currently a postdoctoral researcher at the University of Vienna.

 interests: